WeBankFinTech/DataSphereStudio/README.md

  &nbsp; &nbsp; &nbsp; &nbsp;For any questions or suggestions, please kindly submit an issue.

- &nbsp; &nbsp; &nbsp; &nbsp;You can scan the QR code below to join our WeChat and QQ group to get more immediate response.
+ &nbsp; &nbsp; &nbsp; &nbsp;You can scan the QR code below to join our WeChat to get more immediate response.

 ![communication](images/en_US/readme/communication.png)